ngbusca/QuasarNET/README.md

+# QuasarNET
-# QuasarNET: convolutional neural network for redshifting and classification of astrophysical spectra
+## A convolutional neural network for redshifting and classification of astrophysical spectra

 ![architecture](etc/architecture.png)